top of page

 Blog Posts

-Gain inspiration from bi-weekly blog posts.
+Gain inspiration from weekly blog posts.
 Each post focuses on one of the 850 "Verbal Activities" I discovered in the Bible and mapped to our present day communication.
 Verbal Activities are simply things our words do.
 For instance, in every conversation we accuse, boast, curse, defend, encourage, flatter, gossip, honor, insult, joke, etc. On average, a post takes about 5 minutes to read (unless you decide to study the suggested scriptures for fuller context).
 Each post has two sections "That Was Then" (a Biblical account) and "This is Now" (a modern-day, non-religious account).
 New posts will be added once per week..

 Podcasts

-For the busy person on the go, this is a perfect "espresso shot" of wisdom.
-Like the blog, each bi-weekly podcast focuses on a Verbal Activity and discusses the impact of what was said.
-I refer to them as espresso shots because they are brief (about 30 minutes each) and packed full of similar Biblical and non-religious inspiration as the Blog Posts, but with more practical content.
+Like the blog, each weekly podcast focuses on a Verbal Activity and discusses the impact of what was said.
+They are brief (about 30 minutes each) and packed full of similar Biblical and non-religious inspiration as the Blog Posts, but with more practical content.
 You can listen here or anywhere you get your podcasts.

 Until next time, be well, and Watch Your Mouth!